SovereignCloudStack/sovereigncloudstack.org/src/content/en/pages/about.md

 ## About Sovereign Cloud Stack (SCS)

-The Sovereign Cloud Stack (SCS) is a European initiative aiming to provide an open, transparent, and vendor-neutral cloud ecosystem that ensures sovereignty and interoperability.
+The Sovereign Cloud Stack (SCS) is a European initiative that provides an open, transparent, and vendor-neutral cloud ecosystem that ensures sovereignty and interoperability.

 ### The Three Pillars of SCS